abeerzaff/AI-Internship-PITB/README.md

 ##WEEK-04

-This project is the Week 04 submission for the Data Visualization and Dashboard Thinking assignment.
-The goal was to take the cleaned Netflix dataset from Week 3 and turn it into a set of visual stories that help identify trends, compare categories, and uncover patterns in the data, and then present those findings in a way that actually supports decision-making rather than just showing code output
+This project is my Week 04 Data Visualization and Dashboard Thinking assignment.
+In this project, I used the cleaned Netflix dataset from Week 03 to create different visualizations that help identify trends, compare categories, and analyze patterns in the data.
+I also developed an interactive Streamlit dashboard to present these insights in a clear and user-friendly way, making it easier to understand the data and support better decision-making.